We offer opportunities for young people and adults to serve, learn, grow, and make friends.

 We are a Sisterhood Serving Christ Through Serving Others.
 We welcome women all women of the parish (including teens) to join us in our ministry, remembering that every woman in the Antiochian Archdiocese is an "Antiochian Woman"!

 Our chapter at St. Timothy strives to build up in each other the spirit of Christian commitment and to foster love for each other, our parish, and all we meet, through loving service and works of charity.

 Our aim is to fill each year with spiritual nourishment, service to others, and fellowship.
-Events and activities we have held in the past included painting Pysannky eggs during Lent, enjoying our Spring Tea and our Christmas Tea, and the honoring Women's Month by reading the Epistles during the Divine Liturgy.
+Events and activities we have held in the past included painting Pysannky eggs during Lent, enjoying our Spring Tea and our Christmas Tea, and honoring Women's Month each March by reading the Epistles during the Divine Liturgy.
 Additionally, we actively contribute acts of mercy to various charities.